 - If you don't want option B, use a credit card that accrues mileage for an airline.
 Try applying for a new card so you get the bonus of “new card sign-up bonus” points.
 Depending on where you are flying from, you may have one or more free flights.

 Depending on where you are, you will need to take a plane, train or automobile.
-Sometimes, you can save so much more money by driving depending on how many people are in your group, too.
+Sometimes, you can save so much more money by driving depending on how many people are in your group.
 Only you can help yourself save on transportation costs, because you will know what’s best depending on where you live.
 Here’s a few important thoughts that could help you decide:

 - If you are not an Annual Passholder and/or stay off Disney property, there are high parking fees to park at the theme parks.

 - If you stay off property, you need to rent a car.
 Depending on time of year and number of people, it can be costly.
+Some resorts off property do have a shuttle, but the ride from the airport to the resort can be costly.
+No resort that I know of has a FREE shuttle from the airport other than Disney.

 - Depending on airline, you may have baggage fees.